Areas of Study

 AAEC's food and health economics program is diverse, covering issues from nutrition, to time allocation, SNAP program evaluation, and vaccine distribution.
 Previous student theses have looked at determining factors that impact the effectiveness of the Expanded Food and Nutrition Education program in Virginia, and relative deprivation in China.
-Students interested in the economics of food and health may pursue projects with the following faculty members: Jeffrey Alwang, Kevin Boyle, George Davis, Achla Marathe, Bradford Mills, Wen You, and Susan Chen.
+Students interested in the economics of food and health may pursue projects with the following faculty members: John Bovay, Kevin Boyle, George Davis, and Susan Chen.

-Master's students in this specialization have worked on projects to discover profitability of local niche marketing strategies such as the local foods movement, evaluate benefits of tood traceability technologies for agribusiness, and analyzed the profitability of agri-tourism, among other things.
-The following faculty members work in this area: Richard Crowder, Kim Morgan, James Pease, Ford Ramsey, and Travis Mountain.
+Master's students in this specialization have worked on projects to discover profitability of local niche marketing strategies such as the local foods movement, evaluate benefits of food traceability technologies for agribusiness, and analyzed the profitability of agri-tourism, among other things.
+The following faculty members work in this area: Travis Mountain, and Ford Ramsey.

 From commodity market analysis to risk management and policy, students looking to grow in this speciality may pursue projects within AAEC's agribusiness, risk management, and policy cluster.
-Faculty contacts: Olga Isengildina Massa, Kim Morgan, Mary Marchant, Jim Pease, Ford Ramsey, Matt Holt, and Clint Neill.
+Faculty contacts: John Bovay, Matt Holt, Olga Isengildina Massa, Mary Marchant, Ford Ramsey, and Shamar Stewart.

 Students in AAEC's international trade and development track investigate global issues of poverty, development, or trade through focused research on a number of projects throughout the world.
 Previous theses have focused on integrated pest management research, identifying crops with the largest economic benefit in Honduras, and much more.
-Faculty contacts include: Jeffrey Alwang, Richard Crowder, Jason Grant, Mary Marchant, Bradford Mills, George Norton, Everett Peterson, and Catherine Larochelle.
+Faculty contacts include: Jeffrey Alwang, Charlotte Emlinger, Jason Grant, Chanita Holmes, Catherine Larochelle, Mary Marchant, Bradford Mills, and Shamar Stewart.

 Ph.D.
 Field Areas